NethServer/docs/administrator-manual/en/mail.rst

 Queue management
 ================

-Messages are placed in a queue before sending.
+Messages are placed in a queue before being delivered or sent.
 If a message can not be sent out, it remains in queue until maximum configured time is reached (see also :ref:`mail_messages-section`).

-While messages are in the queue, you can force a retry by pressing the button :guilabel:`Attempt to send`.
+While messages are in the queue, an immediate attempt can be requested by pressing the button :guilabel:`Attempt to send`.
 Otherwise the administrator can selectively delete queued messages or empty the queue with :guilabel:`Delete all` button.

 .. _mail_client-section: